Post Traumatic Stress and Moral Injury Group Therapy Program for Veterans and First Responders

-The program is an intensive, three-phase, outpatient group-therapy program for combat veterans which includes:
+The programs offered at the CPTG are an intensive, three-phase, outpatient group-therapy program for veterans , first responders, and their family members.

 Orientation to the CPTG treatment programs and commitments.
 Evaluation and referral to additional veterans' services and benefits if appropriate and necessary.
 Thorough individual clinical assessment, diagnosis and treatment planning by a licensed mental health professional or supervised intern follows based on need and level of commitment.

 Phase Two: Trauma Focus: Weekly trauma-focused psychotherapy group in which letter writing is used to address unresolved grief, guilt, and shame (see some of the letters written by veterans under the Soldiers’ Stories tab)

 Phase Three: Aftercare/Post Traumatic Growth: Bi-weekly and monthly groups focusing on trauma process progression and the domains of Post Traumatic growth for 12 months.